rust-lang/rfcs/text/0000-sized-hierarchy.md

 - [`std::boxed::Box`][api_box]
     - `T: ?Sized` becomes `T: ValueSized`
-    - As before, this is not a breaking change and prevents types only implementing `Pointee` from being used with `Box`, as these types do not have the necessary size and alignment for allocation/deallocation.
+    - It is not a breaking change to relax this bound and it prevents types only implementing `Pointee` from being used with `Box`, as these types do not have the necessary size and alignment for allocation/deallocation.
+- [`std::marker::PhantomData`][api_phantomdata]
+    - `T: ?Sized` becomes `T: Pointee`
+    - It is not a breaking change to relax this bound and there's no reason why any type should not be able to be used with `PhantomData`.

 As part of the implementation of this RFC, each `Sized`/`?Sized` bound in the standard library would need to be reviewed and updated as appropriate.